rubyonjets/jets-docs/_docs/jobs.md

 In the example above, the `perform_now` method executes the job in the **current process**.
 The `perform_later` function runs the job by invoking the AWS Lambda function associated with it in a **new process**.
 It usually runs a few seconds later.

 Note, remotely on AWS Lambda, the functions calling the `perform_*` methods need to have the IAM permission to call Lambda.
-For example, a simple `iam_policy "lambda"` should do it.
-See [IAM Policies]({% link _docs/managed-iam-policies.md %}) for more info.
+For example, a simple `iam_policy "lambda:InvokeFunction"` should do it.
+See [IAM Policies]({% link _docs/iam-policies.md %}) for more info.

 ## Additional Arguments